 March 21 – 22, 2017 —

-Since we needed to change planes in Athens it was a perfect time to stay a day and see the highlights.
+Since we needed to change planes in Athens it was a perfect time to stay a day and see the highlights of Athens.
 The metro from Athens airport is a quick way to reach the center city where we were staying.
 The only issue with the metro are the pickpockets.
 We were warned; so, we stayed together and kept close tabs on our luggage, and pockets!
 We did not have a problem.
 Our hotel, Central Hotel on Apollonis, was centrally located, clean and not expensive.
 The rooms were small, and the elevator to the roof deck was exasperatingly slow and, only holding two people, incentivized everyone to get exercise doing the Stairmaster instead.
 But, the location and the views made up for it.
 As we arrived it was just getting dark.
 Hurrying up to the roof deck we were rewarded by the view–the Acropolis all lit up high above the city.
 The bar on the roof deck provided another reward!

-At the end of the day we took the overnight ferry from Athens back to Kos–the best way to travel among the Greek Islands!
+At the end of the day we booked a room on the overnight ferry from Athens back to Kos–the best way to travel among the Greek Islands!
 Before leaving form Barcelona we had purchased a very large, cheap roller bag to get us through the trip and bring back some things we needed that we could not get in Kos.
 The trip to Barcelona was fine; the trip back saw the bag slowly disintegrate.
 At Athens airport baggage claim, the bag slid down the belt with the side slit open.
-It was salvageable since the tear did not go completely through and the items inside would remain there, at least for a while, but as Bob walked the bag off the ferry when we arrived in Kos, the wheels fell off, the latch broke, the side split all the way through and the bag was declared officially dead.
+It was salvageable since the tear did not go completely through and the items inside would remain intact, at least for a while.
+As Bob walked the bag off the ferry when we arrived in Kos, the wheels fell off, the latch broke, the side split all the way through and the bag was declared officially dead.
 It had done its job.

-After almost three months away Quintesa was a welcome sight and everything was just as we had left it.
+After almost three months away Quintessa was a welcome sight and everything was just as we had left it.